Rock Action Records

-Rock Action Records is a Scottish, Glasgow-based independent record label, founded and maintained by Scottish post-rock band Mogwai.
+Rock Action Records is a Scottish, Glasgow-based independent record label, founded and maintained by Scottish band Mogwai.
 The label has showcased such diverse talents as Part Chimp, Errors, Chris Brokaw, Trout, The James Orr Complex and Kling Klang, has licensed music for UK release from Torche, Envy, Afrirampo and Growing, and in the past represented Papa M and The Zephyrs.
 As of 2010, Mogwai have released their own records on the label in the UK and Europe.

 Artist roster

 Artists signed to Rock Action include: